40843245/JS/Objects/Atomic/Atomics.md

         rather than x=new Atomic(); x.Add();

 ## Static methods

-1. Atomics.add()

-2. Atomics.and()

 ### Atomics.add()

 #### intro
+Plus a new key (, or said, index) k with its corresponding value v into the array arr, then returning the old array.

+#### Parameters
+    Atomics.add(k,v,arr)

+where

+     k: key indicated the index for insertion of the array arr.

+     v: value of the corresponding key.
+The value v will be inserted into the array arr.

+     arr: The specified array.

+#### Return value
+     The old array arr.

+### Atomics.sub()

+#### intro
-Add a new key (, or said, index) k and its corresponding value v into the array arr, then returning the old array.
+Subtracting a new key (, or said, index) k with its corresponding value v into the array arr, then returning the old array.

 #### Parameters
     Atomics.add(k,v,arr)